Instagram has become a powerhouse for businesses around the globe.

 4. Create a Profitable Link in Bio CTA

-Nearly everyone who finds your business on Instagram will head to your bio, which is the perfect place (and the only place if you have less than 10k followers) to link them to your shop or services page.
+Nearly everyone who finds your business on Instagram will head to your bio, which is the perfect place to link them to your shop or services page.

 However, if you want to make more sales on Instagram, don’t link to your homepage.
-Whatever link you choose, it needs to encourage people to go from a passive scroller and enter your sales cycle.
+Whatever link you choose, it needs to encourage people to stop being passive scrollers and enter your sales cycle.

 Use your link in bio to get your audience to download a freebie, sign up for a webinar, or visit your landing page for a sale.